-When you focus on social media customer service strategy, it is important to use it in the right way.
+When you focus on social media customer care strategy, it is important to use it in the right way.
 Let’s find out if you are using it in a fair way for your business.
-Here are 10 main strategies on how to make most out of your social media for customer service.
+Here are 10 main strategies on how to make most out of your social media customer service.

 1. Be prompt with your responses

-Facebook for customer service
+Facebook for social media customer service

-Social media customer service example: Facebook Messenger Bots
+Social media customer service example: Nike

 2. Measure your social media conversations

-You should only focus on the social media KPIs that are most relevant to the platforms your brand is active on and that have the most relevance to your customer behavior.
+Pro tip: You should only focus on the social media KPIs that are most relevant to the platforms your brand is active on and that have the most relevance to your customer behavior.